papaya0712/quantybt-preview/README.md

 - **Strategy**
   Abstract base class for building custom trading strategies with modular signal and parameter structure.

 - **Analyzer**
-  Simple `vectorbt`-based backtester.
-Outputs full performance metrics, equity curves, drawdown charts, and summary stats with minimal config.
+  Simple Python-based backtester that leverages Rust for performance-critical loops.
+Outputs full performance metrics, equity curves, drawdown charts, and summary stats with minimal configuration.

 - **AdvancedOptimizer**
   The most comprehensive model in this project so far, a modified Walkforward Optimizer that supports both **rolling** and **anchored** validation schemes.
 It integrates **Bayesian Optimization** via [Hyperopt](https://github.com/hyperopt/hyperopt) for efficient hyperparameter search